Skip to main content

 From Machu Picchu to Ollantaytambo, Urubamba or Cusco

-Basically the above but backwards, the main factor to consider is that in order to catch the last bus leaving Hidroelectrica, you need to be there by 2.30pm.
+Basically the above but backwards, the main factor to consider is that in order to catch the last bus leaving Hidroelectrica, you need to be there by 2.30 pm.

-We hope you relish in the fact that you took the most adventurous route to visit South America’s main tourist attraction.
+We hope you relish the fact that you took the most adventurous route to visit South America’s main tourist attraction.

 Bravo fellow travellers, brav-bloody-o.